-Opinion: Children need to do at least one hour of physical activity a day to get their hearts and lungs working and that also applies over the Christmas period
+Opinion: Children need to do at least one hour of physical activity a day to get their hearts and lungs working

 We finally have a few days off work and the kids are off school for two weeks.
 It’s cold and wet outside and it’s warm and inviting in the living room by the fire.
 When we stick a good movie on, the kids are still and quiet.
 That’s what I call Christmas bliss.

 Don’t get me wrong: this accurately describes the scene in my own living room as the dark nights close in around Christmas.
 But the Christmas guilt is also there: too much sitting down, too much food, energy levels start to drop and we start to feel a little like a half-deflated balloon.

 Why is this?
 It’s because we as human beings are designed to move.
 If we don’t move enough, we don’t feel our best.
 Our energy levels drop, our waistlines increase and we open ourselves up long term to a host of chronic illnesses.

 Every day, children need to do at least one hour of physical activity that gets their hearts and lungs working and sees them break a sweat.
 It can be a few minutes here and there throughout the day or in one big block.
 Adults need at least half an hour of this same type of activity - and the more we can do beyond this target the better.
 We also need to try to minimise the amount of time we spend sitting still so always try to break up prolonged periods of sitting still as often as you can.

 So what to do over Christmas with the tin of Roses temptingly close to hand?
 I certainly enjoy the family movie night and don’t want to lose that, so the trick is to get the balance right.
 Build plenty of physical activity opportunities into the day for both the grown ups and the kids, and then everyone can relax and enjoy the time in front of the fire (and the Roses) without that Christmas guilt ruining the occasion.
 Here's a four-step guide which might help.